 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-How To Make Instant Pot Basmati Rice
+How To Make The Perfect Basmati Rice

 Before your cook basmati rice, always rinse it twice before cooking it, discard the water.
+This step removes the starch on the grains.

 Now, in the inner pot, pour the rinsed rice, salt, and water, seal the lid of the pressure cooker.
 Press "pressure cook'' and set it on high pressure.
 Program for a cook time of 8 minutes (for one cup water/one cup rice) and do not press anything else.
 The Instant Pot (IP) will beep to acknowledge the time selected and will start to build pressure.
 The 8 minutes will start then.